zijan/Tatala-RPC/README.md

 	}
 }
 ```
-Create TransferObjectFactory object with server ip, port ant timeout, and set implement class name.
+Create TransferObjectFactory object with server ip, port ant timeout, and set implement class.
 Create a proxy, make method call.
 Of cause, client side need have that interface class (ExampleManager.class) in classpath.

 That is everything from server to client.
 Don't have any configuration files.
 It is so simple, right?